A new simple family of non-periodic tilings with square tiles: Tilings with square tiles

 This method will not be applied to the original tilings, but to tilings with isosceles right triangle obtained from the original tilings as follows.
 Let us cut each tile into 4 right-angled triangles along the diagonal arrows.
 We obtain a tiling with triangles.
 The original local rules become local rules for triangular tiles.
 To these rules, we add yet another rule that guarantees that triangles join into square tiles.
 In any tiling, according to the rules obtained, the tiles are divided into pairs of tiles with a common leg.
 Each such pair will correspond to one triangular tile, and when replacing it with the corresponding tile, the local rules will be preserved.
 This operation is called \emph{the composition}.
 Since the local rules are preserved, the triangles in the resulting tiling should again join into square tiles.
 However, new square tiles can be composed of triangles from different square tiles in the original tiling.
 Therefore, composition can be defined only for tilings with triangles, but not for tilings with square tiles.

 A similar technique is also used in the proof of the non-periodicity of Penrose tilings P3 by rhombuses of two shapes.
 The rhombuses are also partitioned into triangles, which is called the Robinson decomposition.
-Robinson rectangles can be grouped into larger rectangles, which again can be grouped into rhombuses.
+Robinson triangles can be grouped into larger triangles, which again can be grouped into rhombuses.

 So, we move on to tilings with triangular tiles.